+i.
+Closed.

-- i.
-Closed - ii.
+ii.
 The letter of award has been considered as the investment decision date for all PAs and the input values are taken from CERC tariff orders for respective PAs, which was available at the time of investment decision.
 This is deemed acceptable to the verification team.
-Hence the finding is closed.